ERB and Beyond

 <%= markdownify some_string_var %>

-.
+Sometimes you may want to output a file that doesn’t end in .html when published.
 Perhaps you want to create a JSON index of a collection, or a special XML feed.
-If you have familiarity with other Ruby site generators or frameworks, you might instinctively reach for the solution where you use a double extension, say, posts.json.erb
+If you have familiarity with other Ruby site generators or frameworks, you might instinctively reach for the solution where you use a double extension, say, posts.json.erb to indicate the final extension (json) and the template type (erb).

 Bridgetown doesn’t support double extensions but rather provides a couple of alternative mechanisms to specify your template engine of choice.
-The first option is to set the file’s permalink using front matter.
-Here’s an example of posts.json.erb
+The first option is to utilize the default ERB processing, so your posts.json file will be processed through ERB automatically as long as it includes the triple-dashes front matter.

 ---